paultroy/Business_Fundamentals/Business_Fundamentals_Project_Proposal (1).md

 I plan to start with this dataset that's available from city of Denver for free.
 I may bring in other data sets from Colorado Department of Transportation for things such as highway traffic counts or road type, if time permits.
 + https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-traffic-accidents
     + This data set is for the past 5 years of traffic accidents.
-For my project, I plan to use only 2021 year to date      data.
+For my project, I plan to use only the trailing 12 months of accident data.

 What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?